 The most important documents you will be signing at the closing include:

 This document provides an itemized listing of the final fees charged in connection with your loan.
 If your loan is a purchase, the settlement statement will also include a listing of any fees related to the transaction between you and the seller.
 If this loan will be a refinance, the settlement statement will show the pay off amounts of any mortgages that will be paid in full with your new loan.
 Most items on the statement are numbered according to a standardized system used by all lenders.
-These numbers will correspond to the numbers listed on the Good Faith Estimate that will be provided in your application package.
+These numbers will correspond to the numbers listed on the Loan Estimate that will be provided in your application package.
 This document is also commonly known as the closing statement and both the buyer and seller must sign this document.

 This document provides full written disclosure of the terms and conditions of a mortgage, including the annual percentage rate (APR) and other fees.
-It is exactly the same as the TIL that you received immediately after your initial application, except it has been updated to reflect the final rate and fee information.
+It is exactly the same as the loan estimate that you received immediately after your initial application, except it has been updated to reflect the final rate and fee information.
 Federal law requires that all lenders provide you with this document at closing.

 This is the document you sign to agree to repay your mortgage.
 The note will provide you with all of the details of your loan including the interest rate and length of time to repay the loan.
 It also explains the penalties that you may incur if you fall behind in making your payments.